Calendula OfficinalisMarigold, Calendula, Callendula

-Below are the strongest indications of Calendula Officinalis based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the main rubriks (i.e strongest indications or symptoms) of Calendula Officinalis in traditional homeopathic usage, not reviewed by the FDA.

 WORSE, in damp, Heavy, cloudy weather.

 Extremely nervous; easily frightened; tearing headache; weight on brain